What is Agentic AI?

 Key Takeaways

-- Architecture: LLM-powered reasoning + tool use + persistent memory + event-driven triggers
+- Architecture: LLM-powered reasoning + tool use + persistent memory + event-driven triggers, governed by an explicit autonomy level per decision class

 Frequently Asked Questions